Kernel Data Recovery Blog

 Read time 3 minutes

 In Exchange Server, circular logging is disabled by default.
-In circular logging, Exchange overwrites individual transaction log files after the log files data has been committed to the database.
-This keeps transaction log from expanding.
+In circular logging, Exchange overwrites individual transaction log files after the log file data has been committed to the database.
+This approach prevents transaction log from expanding.
 Thus, circular logging saves hard disk space.

-By the term “circular,” we mean that the deletion of log files in rotational basis once the disk space limit is reached – in a LIFO (last-in, first-out) queue manner.
+The term “circular,” refers to the deletion of log files on a rotational basis when disk space limit is reached – following a LIFO (last-in, first-out) queue manner.

 What happens when